 The original 1947 CS142 design standard was revised several times before being officially withdrawn by the National Bureau of Standards in 1975.
 The standard was replaced by ANSI B153.1-1974.

-With the passage of the U.S./Canada Trade pact, the ALI Constitution and By-Laws were rewritten in 1983 to accept Canadian lift producers as manufacturing members.
+The ALI Constitution and By-Laws were rewritten in 1983 to accept Canadian lift producers as manufacturing members.
 In addition, the first membership initiation fee was introduced.

 Lift sales escalated during the early 1980s, and the number of lift manufacturers and lift designs were at an all-time high.
 By 1988, ALI had 17 member companies representing approximately 80 percent of the domestic market.
 There were also some 30 non-member companies that were marketing lifts in North America.

 Although ALI had discontinued its annual survey of OEMs, lift manufacturers and technicians using lifts still needed lifting point information for all vehicles.
 This information is especially important when using the surface-mounted swing-arm type lifts that had become the best-selling lift style by 1990.
 In late 1990, ALI convinced the Society of Automotive Engineers (SAE) to develop an SAE Recommended Practice for permanent undercar identification of lift points and for on-car lifting point labeling to be phased in as body styles change.

 This resulted in SAE J2184 being promulgated in late 1992.
 This SAE Recommended Practice was adopted by ANSI as an American National Standard, and as some auto manufacturers implemented the requirements into new model years, it was expected this practice would help prevent accidents involving swing-arm type lifts.